Winter landscapes in Western art: Between Renaissance and the eve of Romanticism

+Bruegel

-During the Early Northern Renaissance and even more during the Dutch Golden Age in the 17th century, interest in landscape painting was increasing.
+During the Early Northern Renaissance and even more during Dutch Golden Age painting in the 17th century, interest in landscape painting was increasing.
 The winter of 1564–1565 was said to be the longest and most severe for more than a hundred years – the beginning of a cold period in northern Europe now called the Little Ice Age.
 For the next 150 years, northern European winters were comparatively snowy and harsh.
 Crop failures, heavy snowfalls and advancing glaciers that consumed Alpine pastures and villages made the era a grim one for European peasants.

-It was early in the frigid winter of 1565 that Bruegel created The Hunters in the Snow, regarded as the first true winter landscape painting.
+It was early in the frigid winter of 1565 that Bruegel created The Hunters in the Snow.
 It was part of a series that illustrated the months, something thematically similar to the traditional Flemish books of hours (e.g. the Très Riches Heures du Duc de Berry).
 In addition to the snowy Hunters (December–January), it included The Harvesters (August).
 The Hunters depicts village life in a snowbound Flemish setting, showing not only hunters with pikes trudging off with their dogs to seek game, but also villagers gathered around a fire, frozen ponds with skaters, and houses and churches in the distance – all against a fanciful backdrop of snow-covered mountains.
 The series was commissioned in 1565 by a wealthy patron in Antwerp, Niclaes Jonghelinck.
 The paintings by Flemish artist Pieter Bruegel the Elder were on a larger scale than calendar paintings; they measured approximately three feet by five feet (0.9 by 1.5 meters).

 Bruegel continued to depict snow in his paintings.
 He created the first nativity scene to include snow, Adoration of the Magi in a Winter Landscape, which is also the earliest known painting to actually depict falling snow.
 He also started a vogue for Netherlandish winter painting.
 The popularity of landscapes in the Netherlands was in part a reflection of the virtual disappearance of religious painting in a now Protestant (Calvinist) society, which preferred non-religious themes such as still life, genre painting, and landscape painting.
 The tradition of painting landscapes continued well into the 19th century and developed into the Romantic landscape.
 Between 1780 and 1820, following the initial vogue in the 16th century for Netherlandish winter landscapes, winter subjects again become popular.
 However, this time winter landscapes became popular in their own right, as the beginning of the Romantic movement created a new interest in the landscape.
 This new interest, combined with the decline of religious painting in the 18th and 19th centuries all over Europe, gave landscape painting for its own sake, not simply as a backdrop to a scene or a setting, a much greater and more prestigious place in 19th-century art than it had held earlier.